- The AGM

 Make sure reports and contributions build around members’ concerns and interests;

-Ensure full disabled access to the meeting, including provision of signing, hearing induction loops etc if needed;
+Ensure full disabled access to the meeting, including provision of signing;

-Find out what time and venue is most convenient for members - this may mean holding a series of meetings at different times and locations and then aggregating the votes from the different meetings;
+Find out what time is most convenient for members - this may mean holding a series of meetings at different times and then aggregating the votes from the different meetings;

 Where possible, make arrangements for members with caring commitments;